-Signs of Mastitis in Cats
+Symptoms of Mastitis in Cats

-Causes of Mastitis
+What Causes Mastitis in Cats?

 In addition to bacteria and trauma, nursing female cats may develop mastitis if there is sudden milk accumulation in a breast.
 This can occur due to prematurely weaned kittens, the loss of a kitten, or if kittens are not using all the breasts to nurse.